9dots/9dots.io-pages/OjjKdwN.md

 ### Show:
 Using a projector, show students the first ten results on a google image search for murals.
 Students will take notes about each one on the handout.

+### Brainstorm:
+Using the brainstorming handout, students will develop five ideas for a mural.
+Students will share their ideas with a partner, and then decide on one to sketch.